beluticona/marroneando-en-stem/index.md

 que toda la vida es sueño,
 y los sueños, sueños son." -- P.C.

-> “To the world you may be just one person, but to one person you may be the world.”-Snyder (En Español, "para el mundo tu puedes ser solo una persona, pero para una persona tu puedes ser el mundo.")
+> “To the world you may be just one person, but to one person you may be the world.”-Snyder (En Español, "para el mundo tu puedes ser solo una persona, pero para una persona tú puedes ser el mundo.")